‘Cake Boss’ Star Buddy Valastro Talks His Mom’s Death One Year Later: “It Wasn’t Fair”

 “When I go to the Hoboken bakery I cry.
 A couple of weeks ago, I stopped in my old office above the bakery.
 I just cried.
 I can hear her zipping around the place in my head and telling me she’s the boss.
 She will always be my boss,” Buddy continued.

-Mary sadly passed away on the morning of Thursday, June 22 at age 69 after an eight-year battle with ALS.
-"It’s with an extremely heavy heart that I must share the news of my mother’s passing.
-She left for heaven this morning, surrounded by the family," Buddy confirmed via Instagram at the time.
+Last summer, Buddy confirmed his mom had died via Instagram.
+“It’s with an extremely heavy heart that I must share the news of my mother’s passing.
+She left for heaven this morning, surrounded by the family,” he wrote at the time.
 “This is a difficult time for all of us and I do ask for your patience and respect while we let this sink in.
 Her battle with ALS has ended, she is no longer suffering and I hope she’s dancing to ‘I Will Survive’ with my dad right now.”

 Prior to her passing, Mary had been a frequent guest-star on her son’s popular reality show, Cake Boss, over the years.
 The series premiered on TLC back in April 2009 and featured Buddy, his four sisters, and their extended family members as they ran Hoboken, NJ’s Carlo’s Bake Shop.
 Buddy candidly opened up about his mother’s disease in a 2014 interview.
 “The worst part about ALS is that one day you’re able to brush your teeth, then you’ll never be able to brush your teeth again.
 One day you’re able to walk — you’re never going to walk again,” he told People.

 Buddy with his mother and four sisters.

 “I’ve seen the most independent, lively person that I’ve ever met in my life — I mean, she was just like a ball of energy — reduced to not being able to do anything for herself,” he added.
 “And I think that’s the part that kills her the most because she was the matriarch.
 She did so many things for everyone.”